 Is the Chipolo CARD waterproof?

 The Chipolo CARD is IP67 rated, which means it’s dust-tight and survives immersion in 1 meter of water for up to 30 minutes.
-We accidentally washed the CARD in a pants pocket on a normal cycle during testing and it survived without damage, though we don’t recommend repeating the test intentionally.
+That covers an accidental splash or a brief drop in water, but deliberate or repeated submersion is still not recommended.